Edit Page

 roles: [admin]

-# see https://restheart.org/docs/security/authentication#mongo-realm-authenticator
+# See https://restheart.org/docs/security/authentication#mongo-realm-authenticator

 mongoRealmAuthenticator: